-The importance of diversity and inclusion, popularly known as D&I, is gaining momentum in the professional scene.
+Diversity and inclusion, popularly known as D&I, is gaining momentum in the corporate world.
 More and more companies are focusing on being diverse by incorporating D&I policies at all workforce levels.

 This guide on Diversity and Inclusion will tell you everything you need to know about this crucial topic.

 - What is Diversity and Inclusion?

 - The Different Diversity Types in the Workplace